 Changing the option by which you pay your premium.
 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method To change your payment method, please contact us at 1 (888) 428-4440 between Monday through Friday, between the hours of 8:00 a.m. to 8:00 p.m.
-TTY/TDD users should call 711.
+To change your payment method, please contact us at 1 (888) 428-4440 between Monday through Friday, between the hours of 8:00 a.m. to 8:00 p.m.
+TTY users should call 711.